vania-dart/documentation/docs/the-basics/middleware.md

 ---
-sidebar_label: 'Middleware'
+id: middleware
+title: Middleware
 sidebar_position: 2
 ---

-# Middleware

 ## Introduction

 Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.
 For example, Vania includes a middleware that verifies the user of your application is authenticated.
 If the user is not authenticated, the middleware will return unauthorized json response.
 However, if the user is authenticated, the middleware will allow the request to proceed further into the application.

 Additional middleware can be written to perform a variety of tasks besides authentication.
 For example, a logging middleware might log all incoming requests to your application.
 There are several middleware included in the Vania framework, including middleware for authentication and CSRF protection.

-You can create your custome middleware but it's must be in the app/http/middleware path and extends the base abstract Middleware class
+You can create your custom middleware, but it must be in the app/http/middleware path and extends the base abstract Middleware class

 ## Defining Middleware